• Skip to primary navigation

 Acne Scars: Causes, Treatments, Home Remedies and More

-• They can be higher or lower than the surrounding skin’s surface.
+• They can be raised or depressed compared to the surrounding skin’s surface

-• Effective treatments include professional skin resurfacing procedures, over the counter treatments and at-home remedies.
+• Effective treatments include professional skin resurfacing procedures and over-the-counter treatments

-Acne scars are a common problem among individuals who have experienced acne.
-They are most associated with moderate to severe acne but can develop as a result of any singular inflamed pimple or blemish.
-Acne scars are addressed with over the counter products, procedures performed by a dermatologist or DIY remedies.
+Acne scars are a common outcome among individuals who have experienced acne breakouts.
+They are most associated with moderate to severe acne but can also develop as a result of any inflamed pimple or blemish.
+Acne scars are addressed with over-the-counter (OTC) products and dermatological procedures.

 Contents